 Import using a Cypher query

 Cypher is a query language for graph data developed in tandem with Neo4j.
-It has quickly achieved wide use, and is a standard for querying graph databases.
+It has become a standard for querying graph databases.
 Basically, a Cypher query returns graph data that match a specified graph pattern.
-In addition the query language provides the ability to perform complex selection and transformation processes on the graph data.
+Cypher also includes complex selection, transformation, and graph database maintenance functions.

 In GraphXR, the Cypher tab of the Query panel lets you: